UNIV 101

 What was your most memorable moment as a first-year student?

-• My most memorable moments as a first-year student at KU was making late night runs to Joe’s Bakery, playing basketball at Robinson Gymnasium, and attending all the football and men’s basketball games, and the KU Relays.
+• My most memorable moments as a first-year student at KU were making late-night runs to Joe’s Bakery, playing basketball at Robinson Gymnasium, and attending all the football and men’s basketball games and the KU Relays.

 What is your best tip for succeeding at KU?